caiohcs/my-emacs/README.md

 # Installation

--   Copy files to ~/.emacs.d/ or ~/.config/emacs
+-   Copy files to ~/.config/emacs or ~/.emacs.d/

-# Straight.el
+# Straight

 ```emacs-lisp
 (when (< emacs-major-version 27)